AP source: Ryu, Blue Jays agree to $80 million, 4-year deal

 Toronto is building around a promising young core of hitters, including three sons of former big league stars who broke into the majors last season: Vladimir Guerrero Jr., Bo Bichette and Cavan Biggio.
 Looking to surround them with some proven pitching, the Blue Jays are set to add Ryu to the top of a revamped rotation that should also include newcomers Tanner Roark and Chase Anderson.

 Roark signed a $24 million, two-year deal last week with Toronto, which finished fourth in the AL East at 67-95 last season.
-Anderson, also a right-hander, was acquired from Milwaukee last month.
+Anderson, another right-hander, was acquired from Milwaukee last month.

 The moves follow Toronto home attendance declining from nearly 3.4 million in 2016, when the Blue Jays lost in the AL Championship Series for the second straight year, to 1.75 million last season – the club’s lowest since 2010.